S1aX0r/Ghosted/Ghosted.md

 Made from the Nitrokey family as well that is privacy and security first while also providing amazing performance.
 FOSS firmware called Coreboot allows for a open source UEFI.
 And includes the newest hardware on the market.
 Can cost from $1,500 to $8,200 depending on hardware selected.

+### BONUS.
+Virutal Machines ###

+A virtual machine or known as a VM is a way of having a computer run inside your computer, but is isloated from your actual host.
+These can be used for added privacy as well as running other operating systems within the VM.
+The most recommended VM software to use is either Virtual Box (FOSS) which can be run on all OS.
+Or a better, faster and more secure option is KVM paired with QEMU and virtual manager.
+The last option can only be run on Linux, however it offers better security, more customizability and is FOSS.

 ### In Conclusion ###

 Laptops and PC's can cost a lot, but if you have the right amount of money then you can buy whatever piece of hardware you want.
 You can be also budget friendly and use a spare laptop lying around and replace it with Linux.
 Whether you buy a laptop with high or low specs, it is your computer, have fun with it.

 ### ADDITIONAL HARDWARE ###

 You can have a computer or laptop running Qubes, a Pixel phone with CalyxOS and have the best OPSEC.
-But you still need additional pieces of hardware that can protect your home.
+But you still need additional pieces of hardware that can protect you and your home.
 This section will cover so.

 ### RECOMMENDED ADDITIONAL HARDWRE ###